 This one also features arched legs for extra stability, which helps prevent the trampoline from tipping over.
 The safety pads are likewise petal-looking.
-They also represent useful bouncing area, but we prefer bouncing on the sturdy Permatron mat.
+They also represent the useful bouncing area, but we prefer bouncing on the sturdy Permatron mat.
 The maximum weight limit is 250 lbs.

-Now, this trampoline really shines when it comes to the springs, or more precisely, bungee cords.
+Now, this trampoline shines when it comes to the springs, or more precisely, bungee cords.
 It features an upgraded model of the Jumpsport proprietary EnduroLast cords.
 Instead of the EnduroLast 2 used in Model 250, this one features adjustable EnduroLast 4 adjustable cords.
-These allow for seven firmness setting, so anyone can adjust the trampoline to their own liking.
+These allow for seven firmness settings, so anyone can adjust the trampoline to their liking.
 This is especially important if people with different body weights bounce on the trampoline, as each will prefer somewhat different settings.
-Various settings will affect the firmness of the bounce, and consequently how fast you bounce and exercise..
+Various settings will affect the firmness of the bounce, and consequently how fast you bounce and exercise.
 This lets you tailor the firmness setting based on the exercise requirements.

 The content on the DVD has also been upgraded and it features 4 comprehensive exercise programs.
-You can actually use this one for quite a while and it provides decent results, at least until you get bored of it and move on to something better.
+You can use this one for quite a while and it provides decent results, at least until you get bored of it and move on to something better.

 Just like Model 250, this trampoline also cannot be folded, which can make storage difficult.
 Bear that in mind if you live in an apartment.
 On the other hand, it is very quiet, much more than spring-based trampolines like MaXimus Pro Quarter Folding Trampoline.
-The assembly is simple, in fact the same as the Model 250.
+The assembly is simple, in fact, the same as the Model 250.
 Installation videos are available on the manufacturer’s website.

 The warranty is comparable to that of the Model 250, except you get 4 years of warranty on the elastic cords, as they are of higher spec than in the cheaper model.
 They are also less prone to breaking.

-This trampoline really is what the 250 should have been.
+This trampoline is what the 250 should have been.
 It offers a comprehensive package with plenty of premium features, except for the stability bar which still costs extra.
-Our only gripe is the price – this trampoline is a significant investment and it definitely isn’t fit for everyone.
+Our only gripe is the price – this trampoline is a significant investment and it isn’t fit for everyone.
 More serious and professional users will be able to get the most out of this mini trampoline.

 - Fantastic performance